mmacedo/dotfiles/README.md

 ## <a id="os"></a>Requirements

-This setup is specifically created for use with [Ubuntu 13.04 Raring Ringtail (x86_64)](http://releases.ubuntu.com/raring/), to use with other versions or distributions just replace the [APT](https://en.wikipedia.org/wiki/Advanced_Packaging_Tool) calls and the [Ubuntu repositories and packages](https://help.ubuntu.com/community/Repositories/Ubuntu).
+This setup is specifically created for use with [Ubuntu 13.10 Saucy Salamander (AMD64)](http://releases.ubuntu.com/saucy/), to use with other versions or distributions just replace the [APT](https://en.wikipedia.org/wiki/Advanced_Packaging_Tool) calls and the [Ubuntu repositories and packages](https://help.ubuntu.com/community/Repositories/Ubuntu).

 All commands below are meant to run on [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell\)) (default shell on Ubuntu).
 Open a terminal with <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>t</kbd>.
 To open bash (if `echo $0` doesn't print `bash`):